PanPeryskop/MultiSpot/README.md

 # MultiSpot

 MultiSpot is a Python application that combines the functionalities of my few Spotify-related projects into one tool.
-It allows Spotify users to manage their music in various ways, such as creating a playlist based on their top tracks, adding random tracks to their queue,  and more.
-The application uses the Spotify API to interact with user's Spotify data.
+It allows Spotify users to do  various things, such as creating a playlist based on their top tracks, adding random tracks to their queue,  and more.
+The application uses the Spotify API.

 This project combines my following repositories: